Last updated on February 6th, 2026 at 01:41 pm

-CALM is a practical intervention for increasing the time and distance between individuals at risk of suicide and lethal means, particularly firearms.
+CALM (Conversations on Access to Lethal Means) is a practical intervention for increasing the time and distance between individuals at risk of suicide and lethal means, particularly firearms.
 CALM is the oldest and most widely used training on lethal means safety, and teaches why access to lethal means matters.
 It also equips individuals to intervene effectively with those at risk of suicide, both before and during a crisis.
 Trainings are available for general audiences and clinicians.

 CALM Training Options